 Medicines for multiple sclerosis (MS) may be used:

 These medicines can shorten a sudden relapse and help you feel better sooner.
 They have not been shown to affect the long-term course of the disease or to prevent disability.

 Strong evidence suggests that MS is caused by the immune system causing inflammation and attacking nerve cells and myelin, which is the protective coating surrounding the nerve fibers.
 Medicines that change the way the immune system works can reduce the number and severity of attacks that damage the nerves and myelin.

-For people who have relapsing-remitting MS , disease-modifying therapy can reduce the number and severity of relapses.
+For people who have relapsing-remitting MS, disease-modifying therapy can reduce the number and severity of relapses.
 It may also delay disability in some people.
-Some of these medicines may also delay disease progression and reduce relapses in some people who have secondary progressive MS .
+Some of these medicines may also delay disease progression and reduce relapses in some people who have primary progressive MS or secondary progressive MS.

 The most commonly used disease-modifying therapies are:

 Other disease-modifying medicines may also be used for MS. Your doctor will prescribe a medicine depending on the type of MS you have, your symptoms, and how your body responds.
 They include: